trufflesuite/trufflesuite.com/src/blog/how-were-making-installation-issues-a-thing-of-the-past/index.md

 ---

 <p class="alert alert-info">
 **Update**: Since this blog post was published, we have released [Ganache](/ganache) a personal blockchain and a replacement to the TestRPC.
-We have left this post unaltered, but we highly recommend checking out our [Working with Ganache](/docs/ganache/using) page.
+We have left this post unaltered, but we highly recommend checking out our [Ganache Quickstart](/docs/ganache/quickstart) page.
 </p>

 It doesn't matter what operating system you're on -- if you've used Truffle in any capacity, you've likely run into an install issue in some form or another.
 This is especially true for Windows, as Windows doesn't generally ship with the necessary tools to install all of Truffle's important dependencies.
 And for most users, this sucks: getting hung up on installation is incredibly frustrating when you're usually just one error message or two away from creating your first Ethereum-enabled application.
 Well, I've got good news.
 As of the latest Truffle beta release, I'm happy to tell you that this is an issue no longer.